link422/F24_Team3_TennisBallCollector/Reports/Experimental Analysis.md

 ## Interpretation and Conclusions

 #### BATTERY EXPERIMENT
 The 12 Volt battery connected to the driver motor was overly discharged to test its capabilities and the safety of the battery.
 The battery ran for over an hour, and around an hour and 20 minutes in, the motor started rotating at a slower rate.
-After 2 hours of running the battery loses its ability to recharge due to a short circuit.
+After two hours of running the battery loses its ability to recharge due to a short circuit.
 These results show the importance of battery usage and maintain charge for the RC Tennis Ball Collector.

 #### LCD AND LIDAR SENSOR EXPERIMENT
-After running through the five trials on the sensor, we were able to come out with 100% accuracy.
-This lets us know the sensors operate for their intended purpose successfully with no error.
+The results of the 5 trials had 100% accuracy.
+This lets us know the sensors operate for their intended purpose with no error.
 Not only was the detection of the sensors correct, but the results were also displayed correctly on the LCD.
 The only errors we noticed was a ghost count during the boot up of the Pi, which we ruled to possible movements on our part while this was going on.
 Aside from that, when the count was reset and the attempts took place, we were given accurate results.

 #### CONTROLLER EXPERIMENT
 Based on the results of this experiment, it can be concluded that the controller is accurately being represented by the ROS2 topic.
 Every button press tested for each trial was displayed correctly from the ROS2 topic, which means that the system is getting the input every time, ensuring that no errors can occur that would prevent the emergency stopping of the system.
 These results perfectly matched what was expected as there was 100% accuracy throughout the trials.